Bicycling Brittany and Normandy Plus! Bayeux and the D-Day Beaches

 Distance: 65km (40 miles).
 Meals: B

 Day 10: Normandy highlights loop ride

-Take an early loop ride this morning to see more of the fascinating sites of WWII including Arromanches, where the allies built a temporary harbor so that heavy equipment could be unloaded prior to conquering a deep water port.
-Take a break to reflect on the events of WWII with a refreshing visit to a cider and calvados maker in the bocage.
+Your first stop will be at one of the local producers of cider and calvados.
+After the visit you will taste some of their specialties.
+Then pedal onto Arromanches, where the allies built a temporary harbor so that heavy equipment could be unloaded prior to conquering a deep water port.
+In the final part of the loop you'll see the remaining of the impressive German defensive batteries in Longues.
 Save some time in the afternoon to view the incredible craftsmanship at the Musée de la Tapisserie in Bayeux.

 Day 11: Tour ends in Bayeux

 Our tour ends this morning in Bayeux.
 Enjoy the rest of your travels in France.

 HighlightsSaint-Malo, Port town of Cancale, Fort la Latte, Dinan - one of Brittany's best-preserved Medieval towns., 13th-century Château de la Hunaudaye, Mont Saint-Michel, Hambye Abbey, a beautiful Benedictine monastery , Normandy American Cemetery and Memorial, Bayeux, home to the famed Medieval tapestry commemorating the Norman Conquest of England in 1066Keep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.